borodin-vasiliy/php-stories/README.md

 * "path" - required - path to font .ttf file
 * "size" - required - like css font-size
 * "color" - like css color, ex "#ffffff"
-* "width" - not required, if you use this param, text will be automatically splitet to lines with setted width
+* "width" - not required, if you use this param, text will be automatically splited to lines with setted width
+* "align" - like css align [left, center, right]
 * "shadow" - array of params, if you set them, this text will have shadow:
     * "color" - color of this shadow
     * "top" - offset from main text